ramosslyz/h0tak88r.github.io/_posts/2023-06-05-Deep-Subdomains-Enumeration.md

 # **Horizontal Enumeration**

+>These enumeration methods can go out of scope and backfire you.
+Do it with caution!
+>

 ### Discovering the IP space

 1. First We need to get the **ASN** from websites like [https://bgp.he.net/](https://bgp.he.net/) or you can use any other tool that gets the job done